ministryofjustice/cloud-platform-user-guide/source/documentation/getting-started/env-create.md

 Adding your environment definition kicks off a pipeline which builds your environment on the appropriate cluster.

+> #### Naming
+> When creating your environment, please ensure that you comply with our [guidance on naming things][naming-things-guidance].

+> This is particularly important for domain names, but since these often closely match the namespace name, it's worth choosing a good name at this stage.

 #### Set up

 First we need to clone the repository, change directory and create a new branch: